CCC-Attestation/formal-spec-TEE/README.md

 Subfolder will contain the traces in .dot as well as .PDF.

 2c.
+To additionally see the Horn clauses generated in ProVerif:

+2ci. use command-line option `-test` as follows:
+`proverif <filename>.pv -test`

+OR

+2cii. add one of the following two settings inside the input (*.pv) file:

+- `set verboseClauses = short.` to display the Horn clauses

+- `set verboseClauses = explained.` to additionally display a sentence after each clause it generates to explain where this clause comes from.

+2d.
 To run in interactive mode:
 `proverif_interact <filename>.pv`

 ## Recent Talks and Research Visits